<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Source: Demand Metric

-For example, if you sell specialised running shoes, your chosen keyword topic may be Running, and the content you may create should answer the following questions that include your keyword:
+For example, if you sell specialised running shoes, your chosen keyword topic is running.
+But instead of writing blogs and emails about why yours is the best running shoe, you should write content on the following:

 • Top 5 running training plans